DreamCatalyst: Fast and High-Quality 3D Editing via Controlling Editability and Identity Preservation: DreamCatalyst

 \subsection{Motivation}

-We aim to design an objective function that, like PDS, includes an explicit term for strong identity preservation while aligning with the roles of diffusion timesteps and allowing for the application of decreasing timestep sampling.
-To achieve this goal, identity preservation has to be stressed in large noise perturbation and does not diverge in small levels of perturbation by reweighting each term of \cref{eqn:12}.
+We aim to design an objective function, like PDS, possessing two important properties.
+(1) It should include an explicit term for strong identity preservation.
+(2) It should align with the roles of diffusion timesteps and reduce the conflict with the approximated diffusion reverse sampling.
+To achieve this goal, identity preservation has to be stressed in large noise perturbation and does not diverge in small levels of perturbation by reweighting each term of \Cref{eqn:10}.
 However, the nature of the formulation of stochastic latent matching implicitly includes an identity preservation term and the gradient of the DDS loss, making it incapable of directly adjusting the coefficients.
-Therefore, we provide a new interpretation of DDS and introduce a general formulation of PDS through this perspective for reweighting the terms.
-Furthermore, we propose a specialized formulation that aligns with the diffusion timestep roles and supports decreasing timestep sampling.
-The specialized formulation has mainly two advantages: (1) our formulation leads to fine-detailed 3D edited results by considering diffusion timestep roles and (2) immensely reduces training time with decreasing timestep sampling by diffusion-friendly sampling.
+Therefore, we provide a new interpretation of DDS and introduce a general formulation of PDS through this perspective to reweigh the terms.
+Furthermore, we propose a specialized formulation that aligns with the diffusion timestep roles and supports the diffusion reverse process.
+The specialized formulation has mainly two advantages: (1) our formulation leads to fine-detailed 3D edited results by considering diffusion timestep roles and (2) it immensely reduces training time with the diffusion reverse process.